 Faculty should list each of their service activities and gauge for each activity the associated IMPACT and the INVESTMENT of time and effort.
-It is the faculty member's responsibility to fully document their service activities, providing evidence entered into the Watermark Faculty Success Activities portal where possible.
+Documentation of the level of impact or extent of engagement in the faculty member's service activities shall be entered wherever appropriate into the Watermark Faculty Success portal and described in the narrative included in the annual review.